 Have you ever wondered what causes all the foam in commercial products like bubble bath?
 It’s a chemical called sodium lauryl sulfate (SLS) or a similar chemical called sodium laureth sulfate (SLES).
-These two chemicals are used not just in bubble bath, but in a huge range of bath and body care products such as shampoo, shaving cream, body wash, and many other products for your skin.
+These two chemicals are used not just in bubble bath, but in a huge range of bath and body care products such as shampoo, shaving cream, body wash, toothpaste, and many other products for your skin.

 Both ingredients have been known to cause irritation for a lot of people.
 But those with sensitive skin and conditions such as eczema and psoriasis often find the irritation to be more severe.
 It should be pointed out that of the two, SLES causes less irritation.